nlsynth/karuta/docs/usersguide.rst

 Object distance
 ===============

-Elements of designs are placed onto the physical area of FPGAs and there are distances between them.
+Elements of designs are placed onto the physical area of an FPGA and there are distances between them.
 So Karuta has a feature to specify number of clocks to propagete signals for communication.

 .. code-block:: none

    // Object distance between `self` and `m` is 10 clocks.
    @_(distance=10)
    shared self.m object = new()
-   shared self.m.v int
+   reg self.m.v int

    func self.m.f() {
      v = v + 1